Republican budget draws election contrast with Obama

 The Ryan plan contains another element popular with Republicans across the board: tax reform.
 It proposes to cut top rates for individuals, paring back the number of tax brackets to two - 25 percent and 10 percent - from six now.

-Additional reporting by Donna Smith and Richard Cowan; Editing by Ross Colvin, Philip Barbara and David Brunnstrom
+Additional reporting by Donna Smith and Richard Cowan; Editing by Ross Colvin, Philip Barbara, David Brunnstrom and Lisa Shumaker